 Among the main goals of Positive Psychology is the knowledge of what we experience and understand as happiness, and ultimately it favors the necessary conditions for people to live a full life based on their own choices.
 This means choosing a life that accepts past choices, forgiving oneself for not trying to start a family 10 years ago, or choosing to have a career over a building a family.
 You might even believe that you are being punished for something you did.
 Just Stop!
 Start first by knowing that whatever happened in the past, you can’t change it and that you made the best choice with the information that you had at that time.
 Second, be optimistic about the future.
 You may not be sure what the future holds, but you can be sure that you are strong.
 You survived 100% of all of your worst days!

 Third, in order to find happiness, we all must find a sense of contentment and well-being in the present.
 Acknowledge the things you have that are good.
 Maybe a good job, a supportive spouse, a fun group of friends.
 You can also find contentment by knowing that you are doing the best that you can.
 You Matter!

 It’s your choice— especially after an infertility diagnosis — be happy not because life is perfect, but because you are doing all that you can!

 This post was written by Thais Varzoni, Brown Fertility’s on-site therapist.
 She is dedicated to the study of the psychological impacts of infertility and is currently a 4th year PhD student in Clinical Psychology.
-Register here to join her at our monthly support group or follow Thais on Instagram here.
+Follow Thais on Instagram here.